ninetyninew/wcpas-product-attributes-shortcode/readme.txt

 You can custom CSS in your theme or via the customizer, each list is a `<ul>` element with the class `.wcpas-product-attributes`, to target specific attribute lists we have also included an ID of `#wcpas-product-attributes-pa_[attribute-name]`.

 == Changelog ==

+= 1.3.0 - 2022-03-23 =

+* Added: wcpas_product_attributes_textdomain function
+* Fixed: Translations may not load due to load_plugin_textdomain not registered on init

 = 1.2.0 - 2021-07-16 =